yousufk1729/slurpGPT/README.md

 # slurpGPT
 GPT implementation using only PyTorch to generate text similar to a training example.

+### *Archived.
+I think I got the educational value I intended to get from this project (not bad for my first time using Python and PyTorch).
+Eventually, I will rewrite this using a different architecture, some abstraction (using a tokenization/transformer library), better testing (e.g. LAMBADA), more performance optimizations, hyperparameter testing, a cloud GPU service, etc.*

 ## Motivation
 The transformer architecture is incredibly important and it’s time for us to implement it.
 We will only use PyTorch instead of using higher-level libraries (tiktokenizer, sentencepiece, langchain, huggingface) and API wrappers.